HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning: Problem Formulation and Design of HEART

+Heuristic methods such as PSO and GA are widely adopted for scheduling and resource allocation due to their strong empirical performance \cite{OffloadedT,DynamicSR, Swarm}.
+However, for problems such as Stage 1 in this work, using either method alone often leads to premature convergence or entrapment in local optima.
+PSO tends to suffer from particle clustering and reduced exploration \cite{STATCOM, PSOAA}, while GA is sensitive to parameter settings and may also converge prematurely \cite{MADDPG,Assessment}.
+To address these limitations, we propose a hybrid PSO–GA that exploits their complementary strengths.
+Specifically, we introduce a dynamic inertia weight in PSO to improve adaptability, and enhance GA via improved mutation and strengthened constraints to promote exploration.
+These modifications jointly improve global search capability and reduce the risk of suboptimal convergence.

+In the following, we first summarize the PSO modifications in S1.1 and GA modifications in S1.2, and then present the integrated hybrid framework in S1.3.
+Numerical results further demonstrate that the proposed method outperforms standard heuristics in solution quality.

+\textit{S1.1 Overview and sketch of the PSO process:} In our task scheduling framework, conventional PSO performs global search over all vehicles \cite{DynamicSR,STATCOM}.
+Inspired by flocking behavior, particles iteratively update positions based on individual and collective experience under a fitness function.
+Although this global design captures system-level objectives, it leads to high complexity and limits per-vehicle adaptability in our setting.
+Conversely, purely per-vehicle scheduling may overlook global balance.
+In particular, under limited dwell time, vehicles tend to prioritize short-duration tasks to maximize the number of assignments, which results in long-duration tasks being under-selected.
+This imbalance slows the progress of global model training and increases overall training time.
+To address this trade-off, we propose an enhanced PSO that jointly balances global coordination and per-vehicle adaptability.
+In the following, we detail the proposed design.

-$\bullet$ \textit{Design of an enhanced fitness function.} To address the issues discussed above, we redesign the fitness function in PSO to better balance local (per-vehicle) and global task distributions (a natural outcome will be to satisfy the task scheduling constraint (17), while reaching a near-optimal value for the objective function in (18)).
-In our method, we continuously optimize each vehicle’s fitness function to find an appropriate task scheduling solution.
-We also incorporate a \textit{task weight coefficient} $\rho_j$, which increases the reward for assigning tasks with longer training durations.
-This mechanism ensures that shorter-duration tasks do not overshadow more time-intensive tasks.
+$\bullet$ \textit{Design of an enhanced fitness function.} To address the above issues, we redesign the fitness function in PSO to better balance local (per-vehicle) and global task distributions (a natural outcome will be to satisfy the task scheduling constraint \eqref{16}, \eqref{117} and \eqref{17}, while reaching a near-optimal value for the objective function in \eqref{22}).
+Here, we continuously optimize each vehicle’s fitness function to find an appropriate scheduling solution.
+We also incorporate a \textit{task weight coefficient} $\rho_j$, increasing the reward for assigning tasks with longer training durations.
+This ensures that shorter-duration tasks do not overshadow more time-intensive tasks.
 By doing so, we achieve an equitable distribution of tasks across vehicles and maintain a high overall system performance.
-Through the above two strategies, our algorithm more effectively balances scheduling decisions, thus improving both training efficiency and convergence toward the global model accuracy.
-In particular, we formalize the fitness function of vehicle $n$ under the coverage of edge server $m$ in the $g^\text{th}$ global iteration as follows:
+Through the above two strategies, our design effectively balances scheduling decisions, thus improving both training efficiency and convergence toward the global model accuracy.
+In particular, we formalize the fitness function of vehicle $n$ under the coverage of ES $m$ in the $g^\text{th}$ global iteration as follows: